-We’ve set ourselves an ambitious goal for 2020 — to develop the Portolan Project, an open-source creative writing resource — sort of a Khan Academy for fiction.
+We’ve set ourselves an ambitious goal for 2022 — to develop the Portolan Project, an open-source creative writing resource — sort of a Khan Academy for creative writing and literature.

 We’ve begun interviewing masters of the field (including so far George R.R.
 Martin, Nalo Hopkinson, Kate Elliott), on aspects of craft.
 We’re building out a free website to host those interviews, along with syllabi, lesson plans, individual lectures and assignments on aspects of craft (plot and structure, language and style, setting and world building, etc.), the writing business, and the writers’ life.